LorenData/ECGrid-API/README.md

 Managed AS2 Unified with VAN Messaging – Built with the ECGridOS API.
 Programmable AS2 for building a community of trading partners.
 This is As2 built for operators at scale.

+> ## Notice! - As of 2/1/2018 API versions previous to 3.2 will only have access to the last 30 days of data.
+API versions 3.2 and up will have data archives dating back to 3/1/2015.

+> ## Notice! - As of 12/31/2018 API versions previous to 3.2 will no longer be supported.